Accenture/DBTestCompare/README.md

 - Possibility to compare query to **expected number of rows** defined in XML test definition
 - Possibility to **choose exit code** in case  of test failure
 - Possibility to **connect to OLAP - compare mdx queries**
-- Possibility to defined **"delta"** precision of comparing floating point numbers
+- Possibility to define **"delta"** precision of comparing floating point numbers
 - Possibility to **filter tests** for execution by including or excluding
 - Standard **TestNG html test report** in "test-output" folder